(A chapter of Akayama DanJay.)

 “We call reinforcements,” said Lucille.
 The Galaxy Zephyr held the Wheel with its left hand and its right hand grabbed the Chain.
 “Pick a character, Professor Bird-Thing!
 Make us a main cast you can wrangle!”

 Akayama’s cockpit in ZAP was filled with more monitors than any other Zephyr—larger monitors, too—but they couldn’t compare to the visions she received through her tail from her bird-shaped counterpart, Nakayama.
 Inside the Wheel’s green haze, her compound emerald eyes watched her water-world from distant perspectives in countless time-periods.
 “Shouganai,” she whispered.
 Her compound eyes cried countless tears.
-“It can’t be avoided.”
+“I had to intervene eventually.”

 “What’s the hold-up?”
 Uzumaki thought to Nakayama.
 “What are you even doing right now?”